galib-abdun-noor/Spring-Boot-Hibernate/02-spring-boot-spring-core/readme.md

 # @Primary Annotation
 When you have multiple beans of the same type and you want to specify which bean should be given preference for autowiring, you can use the @Primary annotation.
 By marking a bean with @Primary, you indicate that it is the primary bean to be used when autowiring that type.

+# Lazy Initialization
+Lazy initialization in Spring Boot refers to the delayed creation and initialization of beans until they are actually needed.
+By default, Spring beans are eagerly initialized during the application startup process.
+However, with lazy initialization, beans are created only when they are first requested, potentially improving performance and reducing memory consumption.
+- Definition: Lazy initialization is a feature that allows beans to be created and initialized on-demand, rather than during application startup.
+- @Lazy Annotation: To enable lazy initialization for a specific bean, you can use the @Lazy annotation on the bean declaration or configuration method.
+This annotation tells Spring to create a proxy object instead of the actual bean instance.